devicezero/platformsh-shopware6/README.md

 To update the config

+> IMPORTANT: You have to run this once after the first install, otherwise the Frontend will not load css/js files correctly.

 -   Dump the theme config e.g. via `platform ssh -A app 'bin/console theme:dump'` (this will generate new config files in files/theme config)
--   Download them locally via `platform mount:download --mount 'files' --target 'files' -A app`
+-   Download the the generated theme config via `platform mount:download --mount 'files' --target 'files' -A app`
--   You can then remove the old files and add the new files to git
+-   You can then remove the old files and add the new files to git (`git add files/theme-config`, `git commit -m 'update theme config'`)
--   Commit and Push for a redeployment
+-   Commit and Push for a redeployment (`git push`)

 ## Optional additions